The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experiments

 Although the probing results demonstrate the presence of ordering information in visual representations, they do not by themselves establish a causal relationship with the model’s final output.
 We therefore perform interchange intervention experiments to test whether systematically manipulating these representations leads to corresponding changes in the model’s predictions.

 As illustrated in Fig.~\ref{fig:criss-cross}, we intervene on visual token embeddings by swapping the left and right strips of the clean image with those from a counterfactual image.
 Specifically, we replace the embeddings of the left strip in the clean image with the right-strip embeddings from the counterfactual image, and vice versa.
-The intervention is designed such that both patched regions contain squares of the same color, ensuring that square color values are preserved and that only ordering information is altered.
-In addition to intervening on the visual token embeddings, we also separately patch the corresponding residual stream vectors of each subsequent layer of the LM backbone.
+The intervention is designed such that both patched regions contain squares of the same color, ensuring that color values are preserved and that only ordering information is altered.
+In addition to intervening on the visual token embeddings, we also separately patch the residual stream vectors of each layer of the LM backbone.

 If ordering information encoded by the vision encoder is causally relevant, this intervention should cause the model’s final output on the clean image to switch from the left square (red) to the right square (blue), reflecting the swapped ordering information.
 As shown in Fig.~\ref{fig:strip_patching}, we observe the expected change in the final output when either the visual token embeddings or the residual stream vectors up to layer 24 are patched.
 In contrast, patching only the square-localized visual tokens, without the surrounding strip, does not reliably induce this change (Fig.~\ref{fig:obj_patching}).
-This result indicates that ordering information encoded by the vision encoder is not localized to object tokens alone, but is instead distributed across strip-aligned visual tokens.
+These indicate that ordering information encoded by the vision encoder is not localized to object tokens, but is distributed across background visual tokens.

-We observe similar behavior in other settings, including Shapes, Objects, and What’sUp, which also generalizes to \texttt{Gemma-3-4b-it}, as described in App.~\ref{app:criss-cross}.
+We observe similar behavior in other settings, including Shapes, Objects, and What’sUp, which also generalizes to all models, as described in App.~\ref{app:criss-cross}.
 All results are averaged over 50 samples.
 Moreover, the fact that the original correct square logit overtakes the intervened one around layer 23 indicates that by that layer, all the required information, including both ordering and color value information, is transferred to the last token, as discussed in Sec.~\ref{sec:vlm_var_binding}.